Generative Specification

 AX (verify from committed evidence)

 The pre-run evidence (scores, evaluation transcripts, session logs) is in experiments/ax/.
-The pre-registration commit timestamps prove rubric and design were locked before any experimental run.
-Clone the repository and inspect the commit history.
+Pre-registration commit timestamps prove the rubric was locked before any experimental run.

 ForgeCraft